latentai/leip-tutorials/README.md

 Once you have the basics down, continue by using the Application Frameworks' recipes and the Compiler Frameworks' optimization components.

-* [Getting started with recipes](/notebooks/GettingStarted.ipynb) -- Part One: Using Python, walk through the basics of optimizing and compiling your model for various targets.
-You'll use the Application Framework and Recipe Designer to explore, train, evaluate and export the model.
+* [Getting started with recipes](/notebooks/GettingStarted.ipynb) -- Walk through the basics of optimizing and compiling your model for various targets.
+You'll use the Application Framework and Recipe Designer to explore, train, evaluate and export the model; you'll then use the Compiler Framework to further optimize and evaluate your model.
+* [Exploring the Golden Recipes](/notebooks/golden_recipe_tutorial.ipynb) -- Query, Explore and Selecting a Golden Recipe for you application and dataset.
+* [Executing Tasks](/notebooks/executing_recipe.ipynb) --  Visualize your data, train a model, evaluate it, visualize its predictions, and export your model.

 ## Integrating with LEIP